ZupIT/ritchie-docs/content/en/How to/Formulas/Create formulas.md

 On this section, you saw how to create a formula on Ritchie and test it.
 To keep configuring the formula:

-👉 Go to [**implement a formula**](/docs-ritchie/tutorials/formulas/how-to-implement-formulas/) to understand how to edit the files Ritchie creates after formula creation.

-👉 Go to [**build a formula**](/docs-ritchie/tutorials/formulas/how-to-build-formulas/) to see how to continue the tests on the formulas you create.
+👉 Go to [**build a formula**](/docs-ritchie/how-to/formulas/build-formulas/) to see how to continue the tests on the formulas you create.